tonymet/mic-check/README.md

-A sample MDN app that uses getUserMedia and MediaRecorder API for recording audio snippets, and The Web Audio API for visualizations.
+A mic checker based on a sample MDN app that uses getUserMedia and MediaRecorder API for recording audio snippets, and The Web Audio API for visualizations.

 You can [play with the live demo](https://mdn.github.io/web-dictaphone/).